emsky/emsky.github.io/_pages/epldt.md

     media_lg: "/images/cases/epldt-mobile/showcase.png"
     media_sm: "/images/cases/epldt-mobile/showcase@sm.png"
     alt: "Competitive analysis screenshots"
-  - name: subsectionright
+  - name: subsectionleft
     heading: "Ask-E Superbot"
     description: |
       As part of of the Experience Creation group, I helped ePLDT conceptualize and design its flagship chatbot service.
-The goal was to train a system to “read a customer’s mind” by gathering key information points and intuiting complementary products and services.
+The goal was to train a system to “read the user's mind” by gathering key information points and intuiting complementary products and services.

       Powered by the Microsoft Bot Framework, Ask-E’s first iteration was hosted first on the company’s Facebook page and then on the company’s Workplace.